Russian information war against Ukraine: Revanchism

-Many Russians idealize Soviet Russia, under the rule of the Communist Party as a time of prosperity, and the ruling United Russia party as heir to the country's "glorious past".
-Since the collapse of the USSR, Russian politicians have talked about restoring Russia's influence in post-Soviet countries.
-"According to Vladimir Bukovsky, a dissident who spent a decade in Soviet prisons before his exile to the West in 1976, Vladimir Putin was totally sincere when he called the disintegration of the Soviet Union a 'geopolitical catastrophe'."
+Many Russians idealize Soviet Russia under the rule of the Communist Party of the Soviet Union as a time of prosperity, and the ruling United Russia party as heir to the country's "glorious past".
+Since the collapse of the Soviet Union, Russian politicians have talked about restoring Russia's influence in post-Soviet countries.
+According to Vladimir Bukovsky, a dissident who spent a decade in Soviet prisons before his exile to the West in 1976, Putin was "totally sincere when he called the disintegration of the Soviet Union a 'geopolitical catastrophe'."
+During an interview with Stanford Times in January 2022, Steven Pifer (former US Ambassador to Ukraine) said that Putin "regularly refers to Russians and Ukrainians as one people, which is an utterly tone-deaf comment that many Ukrainians hear as a denial of their culture, history and language."

 Putin sees the growth of NATO in Eastern Europe as an "existential threat", and has written that Russia and Ukraine are really one country.
 This revanchism focuses on Ukraine, whose withdrawal from the USSR led to its collapse.
 "Russia is restoring its unity—the tragedy of 1991, this terrible catastrophe in our history, has been overcome", RIA Novosti, Russia's primary online state news agency, exulted on 26 February 2022.
 The Putin regime contrasts "ours" and "others" in Ukraine, and suggests that violence against "others" is desirable and even required.
 The Russian government frames its hybrid war as a conflict between Russia and NATO, but while geopolitics and its desire for a post-Soviet sphere play into its focus on Ukraine, so do its domestic politics.
 An independent Ukrainian democracy might inspire Russians to demand their own democracy and "perhaps even challenge Mr. Putin's authoritarianism."